-Economics is the study of how we make choices in the face of scarcity, and how those choices aggregate up to interesting behavior.
+Economics is the study of how we make choices in the face of scarcity and how those choices motivate behavior.
 Explore the field and see reasons to study economics.

 A rapidly growing area of employment for majors, especially those who have strong analytical skills in mathematics and statistics, is management consulting.
 Another is banking, both commercial banking and investment banking.
 Governments at all levels, including international organizations such as the United Nations, are also significant employers of economics majors for positions involving analyses of revenues and expenditures or cost-benefit studies of programs in education, health, and transportation.